- November 28, 2022

 But to achieve this, a solid foundation is essential, data interoperability being particularly important.
 Financial data is currently hidden in all sorts of systems and is not always reliable as it is often manual work.
 This is why the approach to data integration should be carefully considered.
 The quality of customer and supplier master data in all financial administration systems must be checked and guaranteed.
 And this is a task for the finance department.

-Finance departments that bring order to data interoperability can enable the business to do more with financial reporting and act as a strategic partner.
-Business decision makers can then expect the following from the finance department:
+Finance departments that bring order to data interoperability can enable the business to do more with financial reporting and act as strategic partners.
+Business decision-makers can then expect the following from the finance department: